 Dental Crown Silver Spring, MD

-Dental crowns are a common dental procedure that restores teeth to their original state.
+Dental crowns are a common procedure restoring teeth to their original state.
 It can correct a misshapen tooth, repair damage, protect against tooth decay, and more.
-Your dentist prepares your tooth and places a dental crown to help support the look and function of your mouth.
+Dr. David Rever prepares your tooth and places a dental crown to help support the look and function of your mouth.

 • Improve the look of yellow and discolored teeth